 Table of Contents

-At this point we’ve talked about:
+At this point I’ve discussed:

 - setting a goal weight

-- determining our caloric intake
+- determining your caloric intake

-- tracking our progress over time
+- tracking your progress over time

-- adjusting our calories accordingly
+- adjusting your calories accordingly

 Note: Alcohol is another macronutrient distinct from protein, carbohydrate, and fat.
 Fiber is sometimes considered a macronutrient but most consider it a subset of carbohydrates.
 I will discuss both of these in Lessons 8 & 7, respectively.